 How we measure tenant satisfaction

-Ealing commissions The Leadership Factor (TLF) to carry out the tenant satisfaction survey on our behalf.
+Ealing commissions The Leadership Factor (TLF) to carry out the tenant satisfaction surveys on our behalf.
 Each month tenants are selected at random for the survey.

 How we make sure data is representative of all tenants